-1. You will need some fabric (preferably not too busy of a print), fusible interfacing (to add some stiffness), a Frixion pen and a Sharpie or Micron pen.
+1. You will need some fabric (preferably not too busy of a print), fusible interfacing (to add some stiffness), a Frixion pen and a Micron pen or fabric pen.
 I am using one of the awesome Rain prints from Timeless Treasures for my example.
 I usually use a fabric from the front of the quilt if I have scraps.

 2. Cut the one 6 1/2" square from the fabric and fusible interfacing.

 3. Iron the fusible interfacing to the backside of the fabric.
 Fold the piece in half on the diagonal, wrong sides together, and press.